bdunderscore/vrchat-scroll-calendar/Assets/000 bd_/ScrollEventCalendar/README-en.md

 The unity prefab and loading image are dedicated to the public domain under the Creative Commons CC0 Public Domain Dedication.
 Please see https://creativecommons.org/publicdomain/zero/1.0/ or LICENSE-CC0.txt

-The shader code is released under a combination of CC0 and the MIT license.
+The shader code is released under a combination of CC0 and the [MIT license][2].
 Please check the headers for the relevant files for more details.

 The image loaded from the URL configured in the asset can be displayed using this asset in VRChat worlds.
 Any other redistribution or modification is forbidden.
 Please change the URL if you redistribute modified versions of this asset.

+[2]: LICENSE-MIT.txt

 === Credits ===